CYBAVO/ios_wallet_sdk_sample/docs/transaction.md

 ### createTransaction

-- This method will try to send the transaction onto the blockchain.
+- This method will create and broadcast a transaction to blockchain.
 - Fulfill the requirement of different types of currencies in the extras field.
 - Please use the function with `PinSecret` version, the others are planning to deprecate.
 - If you are making SMS transaction, refer to `createTransactionSms`